trofi/trofi.github.io.gen/posts/304-duperemove-speedups.md

 But a while after I ran `duperemove-0.13` against `/nix/store`.
 2 hours later I found that it did not finish and ate `100%` of the CPU.
 That was unexpected.
 I was not sure if it was a particular file that was causing trouble or the sheer load on `duperemove` that made it degrade so much under the load.

-I attempted to run `duperemove` in incremental mode and found out that it rescans all the files on the database on each run effectively making the incremental mode quadratic.
+I attempted to run `duperemove` in incremental mode and found out that it re-scans all the files on the database on each run effectively making the incremental mode quadratic.
 I filed [a bug](https://github.com/markfasheh/duperemove/issues/303) to see if it could be fixed.
 Jack implemented incremental mode the same day!
 I tried it and saw an improvement.
 But the result was still too slow to run on the whole of `/nix/store` within a day.
 I could not easily pinpoint the problem of